Heritage event fundraising: Festival of Archaeology

 For this year’s Archaeology Festival, they are giving people the opportunity to try out being an archaeologist with hands-on activities at Lewes CastleMichelham Priory and Fishbourne Roman Palace; learning about the role archaeologists play in helping us to understand the past.

 Families can also drop in to Lewes Castle to meet their Finds Liaison Officer who will help to identify your finds and share with you some of the recent local finds that have been recorded on the data base.
-You can also explore how to look up what has been found close to where you live.

 Want to know what else is on?
 Visit their website